Stephen Strasburg: Draft and minor leagues

-On May 4, 2010, he was promoted to the Syracuse Chiefs of the Class AAA International League.
+On May 4, 2010, he was promoted to the Syracuse Chiefs of the Triple-A International League.
 In his first game with the Chiefs, he pitched six scoreless innings, striking out six batters while allowing one hit and one walk.
 That game drew 13,766 fans—the highest attendance in the 135-year history of baseball in Syracuse.
 In his second start, Strasburg was removed after pitching six no-hit innings.
 He finished his minor league stint with an overall record of 7–2, an ERA of 1.30, 65 strikeouts and 13 walks in 55 1/3 innings, and a walks plus hits per inning pitched (WHIP) ratio of 0.80.

 Washington Nationals (2010–2022)

 Strasburg made his major-league debut on June 8, 2010, against the Pittsburgh Pirates.
 A Sports Illustrated columnist termed it "the most hyped pitching debut the game has ever seen".
 An ESPN article revealed the colloquial name for Strasburg's celebrated debut as "Strasmas".
 Strasburg picked up the win in his debut, pitching seven innings, allowing two earned runs and no walks and 14 strikeouts, setting a new team strikeout record that was previously held by John Patterson (13, twice).
 Also, he was the first pitcher in history to strike out at least eleven batters without issuing any walks in his pro debut, while falling just one strikeout short of the all-time record for a pitcher's debut—Karl Spooner (1954) and J. R. Richard (1971) both struck out 15, but each took nine innings to do it, and each walked three.
 (Bob Feller also struck out 15 in his first start, although it wasn't his big league debut).
 He struck out every batter in the Pirates' lineup at least once and struck out the last seven batters he faced—also a Nationals record.
 He threw 34 of his 94 pitches at 98 mph or faster, including two that reached 100 mph.
 The Nationals would go on to win 5-2, giving Strasburg his first pitching win.